-What partnerships, if any, with Jefferson Energy, Dr. Jain, D & K, KJs, Oasis/Faith Outreach.
+What partnerships, if any, with GaDoe, RESA, and district support

 IHEs, business, Non-Profits,

 Community based

 organizations, or any private

 entity with a demonstrated

 record of success is the LEA

 implementing in carrying out

 this action step(s)?

 2. SCHOOL IMPROVEMENT GOALS